BrunoMarshall/Shardeum.live/monitoring-guide.md

 # 🚀 Automating Alerts for Shardeum Validator Node Monitoring - Telegram Alerts in your smartphone

-Keeping your validator node online (LIVE! 😊) is essential for network stability and maximizing rewards.
+Keeping your Shardeum validator node online (LIVE! 😊) is essential for network stability and maximizing rewards.
 We've all felt the frustration of logging into the Shardeum dashboard and seeing that the validator has stopped. 😔 This is my contribution to Shardeum and a guide to help you set up an automated monitoring script that:
 #### ✅ Regularly checks automatically your Shardeum validator node status
 #### ✅ Sends a Telegram alert automatically if the node stops
 #### ✅ Attempts to restart the node automatically